ThomasLastName/labs_680/README.md

 **List of Requirements in Order to Use this Code:**
 - [x] Have python installed and know how to edit and run python files
-- [x] Have the repositories [answers_680](https://github.com/ThomasLastName/answers_680) and [quality_of_life](https://github.com/ThomasLastName/quality_of_life) already stored in your `Lib` folder.
-Those both have their own installation steps, similar to the steps for this repo.
-See their respective REDAME's for more info
 - [x] Have the prerequisite standard packages installed:
     - `numpy` and `matplotlib` for minimal functionality
     - `tensorflow`, `pytorch`, `sklearn` for ~98% functionality